 When Jem runs out of the subway train, two guys follow her.
 Did you notice these are the same guys still following her into the building with the hang glider convention?
 Apparently they ran after her through the city.

 These spectacular scenes have gotten alot of attention and discussion among Jem fans, because they are so extraordinary and also because they are cool.
 And how often did we see women star in these kind of scenes in the 80's, or even today?
 And who can say these things are impossible?
 Because it's a woman?
 Do we even question male roles like this?
 Infact also Christy Marx made the Misfits fly hang gliders previous to this, where Pizzazz even has a lasergun that she is able to keep steady enough to aim with.
-And fact is, the construction of hang gliders (well don't ask me to go into details, because I know enough) improved alot during the 80's, and suddenly allowed the pilot to soar for hours, it's a fact which apparently Christy Marx and Marv Wolfman picked up on.
+And fact is, the construction of hang gliders (well don't ask me to go into details, because I don't know enough) improved alot during the 80's, and suddenly allowed the pilot to soar for hours, it's a fact which apparently Christy Marx and Marv Wolfman picked up on.
 Of course flying in a big city with tall buildings is still probably not common, and a huge risk to take.
 As for the skateboarding, we've seen lots of talented people do amazing skateboard stunts these days, and besides, maybe Jem had regular shoes underneath the hologram of the heels?